A major augmentation of Wyangala Dam would deliver improved water security, drought resilience and flood attenuation benefits for the Lachlan Valley.

 As of 1 July 2021, responsibility for the proposed Wyangala Dam Wall Raising project transitioned from WaterNSW to the Department of Planning, Industry and Environment’s Water Infrastructure NSW, which is a Division of the Water Group.

-For project continuity, key project staff have also moved across and previous WaterNSW project specific contact points (i.e. email and phone numbers) are being forwarded.
+For project continuity, key project staff have also moved across and previous WaterNSW project specific contact points (for example, email and phone numbers) are being forwarded.

 There are many benefits which will be realised during and after the construction of this project.
 Key benefits driving the project include: